Kamala Harris, Cory Booker stump for the LGBTQ Vote at Human Rights Campaign Gala

-The advocacy group’s annual gala, which took place at the downtown JW Marriott on Saturday night, celebrated the triumphs of the LGBTQ community and its stand-out allies.
+The advocacy group’s annual gala, at the downtown JW Marriott on Saturday night, celebrated the triumphs of the LGBTQ community and its stand-out allies.
 But much of the night’s talking points centered around the Trump administration’s negative impact on marginalized communities.
-Speakers, including Sen. Kamala Harris, Sen. Cory Booker and Yeardley Smith all took the stage in empowering the audience to resist the White House’s discriminatory policies.
+Speakers, including Sen. Kamala Harris, Sen. Cory Booker and Yeardley Smith all took the stage and called on the audience to resist the White House’s discriminatory policies.

-While accepting her award, Smith continued: “I’m here tonight as your ally to continue to faithfully stand by you as you live deliberately with dignity and courage despite, in many cases, tremendous personal loss when you declare who you are – fighting a fight that you never asked for.
-But doing so with such grit and such f-ck-all-ness.”
+While accepting her award, Smith continued: “I’m here tonight as your ally to continue to faithfully stand by you as you live deliberately with dignity and courage despite, in many cases, tremendous personal loss when you declare who you are — fighting a fight that you never asked for."

 Presidential hopefuls Harris and Booker also took aim at the Trump administration in their speeches, both hinting at the upcoming 2020 election as a way to come closer to equality.
 Harris channeled her frustration with the White House on stage while speaking about “finding the truth” among all the political chaos of the last two years.